kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 In this way, even if users have some PreBind custom plugins, they can implement `PreBindPreFlight()` appropriately so that the scheduler can wisely skip setting `NominatedNodeName`, taking their custom logic into consideration.

-### External components put `NominatedNodeName`

-There aren't any restrictions preventing other components from setting NominatedNodeName as of now.
-However, we don't have any validation of how that currently works.

 ### The scheduler's cache for `NominatedNodeName`

 Here, we'll ensure that works for non-existing nodes too and if those nodes won't appear in the future, it won't leak the memory.